Welcome to the Corliss Lamont Website!

 In late 2008, Beth K. Lamont began work on a new introduction to You Might Like Socialism: A Way of Life for Modern Man.
 This effort was completed in April 2009 and this new book, entitled Lefties Are In Their Right Minds, was published in a trade paperback edition by Half-Moon Foundation on May 18, 2009 and is now available for purchase from Amazon.com.
 More information about the book, including audio promos and news and press releases, can be found on the Lefties Are In Their Right Minds page.

-The Eighth Edition of The Philosophy of Humanism (420 pages, illustrated and indexed, with Reference Notes and Selected Bibliography) has been published in trade paperback format by Humanist Press.
-We are pleased to offer an electronic text version for free downloading from this Web site.
+The Eighth Edition of The Philosophy of Humanism (420 pages, illustrated and indexed, with Reference Notes and Selected Bibliography) was published in 1997 in trade paperback format by Humanist Press.
+We are pleased to offer an electronic text version for free downloading from this website.

 For further information, follow the link to our download page.

-Both the degenderized 1997 Eighth Edition and the previous 1990 Seventh Edition of The Philosophy of Humanism are in-print and available for purchase new direct from Amazon.com.
+The Eighth Edition of The Philosophy of Humanism is in-print and available for purchase new direct from Amazon.com.

 Lover's Credo: Poems of Love is also available for purchase from third-party sellers on Amazon.com.

-The Affirmative Ethics of Humanism, a magazine article by Corliss Lamont, in which the author stresses the joy of life and working for the good of the community, using reason and scientific method for the solution of ethical problems, is available here.
+The Affirmative Ethics of Humanism, a magazine article by Corliss Lamont, in which the author stresses the joy of life and working for the good of the community, using reason and scientific method for the solution of ethical problems, has been published here.

 Over the course of more than a half-century, Corliss Lamont authored approximately three dozen pamphlets on a variety of subjects.
 Information about many of these pamphlets, including the well-known Basic Pamphlets series, as well as a downloadable PDF version of On Understanding Soviet Russia, can be found on the Pamphlets by Corliss Lamont page.